mending-dev/MendingCore/README.md

 ---

 ## 🚀 Features
-- **ItemBuilder / SkullBuilder**
+- **ItemBuilder**
-  Simplify item creation with an intuitive API for building custom items and player skulls.
+  Simplify item creation with an intuitive API for building custom items.
-- **Custom GUIs & Villager Trades**
+- **Custom GUIs**
-  Create interactive, custom graphical user interfaces and unique villager trades.
+  Create interactive, custom graphical user interfaces with pagination and more.
+- **Villager Trades**
+  Create your own unique villager trades.
-- **JSON Configurations**
+- **Configurations**
-  Flexible and powerful configuration handling using JSON format.
+  Flexible and powerful configuration handling using JSON or YAML format.
 - **Language Utilities**
   Tools to easily manage multilingual support and localization.
 - **Additional Utilities**
-  More helpful tools and APIs to enhance plugin development and functionality.
+  More helpful tools to enhance plugin development and functionality.

 ---